 The biennial NWCC Wind Wildlife Research Meeting provides an internationally recognized forum for researchers and wind-wildlife stakeholders to hear contributed papers, view research posters, and listen to panels that synthesize the most recent wind power-related wildlife research.
 Academics, researchers, conservation scientists, consultants, federal and state officials, NGO representatives, and wind industry professionals come together every other year for this unique opportunity.
 The meeting is organized and presented by the American Wind Wildlife Institute (AWWI).

-Access a folder containing the program, abstracts, and presenter bios here.
+Access a folder containing the program overview, abstracts, and presenter bios here.

 View a PDF of the meeting proceedings here.